cloudlayerio/cloudlayerio-fsharp/README.md

 ![HtmlImage](https://raw.githubusercontent.com/cloudlayerio/cloudlayerio-fsharp/main/tests/google.jpg)

 To use more configuration options, use `fetchImageWith`.
+Options are specified by the `ImageOptions` record.

 ```fsharp